youssufhebish/google_maps_pick_place/README.md

 Parameter | Type | Description
 --------- | ---- | -----------
-apiKey | String | Google Map Api Token getResult | Function(FullAddress)? | Method of Getting the address and position initialPosition | LatLng | Initial position of the map in case there's no location and GPS is off enableMyLocationButton | bool | Enable or disable the My Location button apenableSearchButtoniKey | bool | Enable or disable the Search button loader | Widget | Widget to show while the map is loading doneButton | Widget? | Widget to show when the map is done loading and apply getResult method errorButton | Widget? | Widget to show when there's a corruption or there's no internet connection
+apiKey | String | Google Map Api Token searchLanguage | String | Language for search getResult | Function(FullAddress)? | Method of Getting the address and position initialPosition | LatLng | Initial position of the map in case there's no location and GPS is off enableMyLocationButton | bool | Enable or disable the My Location button enableSearchButton | bool | Enable or disable the Search button loader | Widget | Widget to show while the map is loading doneButton | Widget? | Widget to show when the map is done loading and apply getResult method errorButton | Widget? | Widget to show when there's a corruption or there's no internet connection